energyhelpline/energyhelpline.github.io/_drafts/cohesion/what-is-cohesion.md

 use the all fields, the least cohesive is when the all the method's use none of the fields.

-The most commonly used calculation method is the Lack of Cohesion of Methods (LCOM) which has the following formula
+The most commonly used calculation method is the Lack of Cohesion of Methods (LCOM) which has the following formula:

-        1 - (sum(MF)/M*F)
+> 1 - (sum(MF)/M*F)

-where
+where:

-        M is the number of methods in the class
+> M is the number of methods in the class
+>
-        F is the number of fields in the class
+> F is the number of fields in the class
+>
-        MF is number of methods which access a given field of the class
+> MF is number of methods which access a given field of the class

-The result will be a value in the range 0 - 1, where 0 has high cohesive and 1 has no cohesion at all.
+The result will be a value in the range 0 - 1, where 0 has high cohesion and 1 has no cohesion at all.

 ### Example LCOM Calculation